joana14307/Joana-Building-on-Avalanche-Module_4/README.md

 ## Installation

-To deploy and interact with the DungeonQuest contract, ensure you have the following prerequisites:
+To deploy and interact with the DegenToken contract, ensure you have the following prerequisites:
 - A compatible Ethereum development environment
 - OpenZeppelin Contracts library (version 4.6 or higher)